ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/syntax.md

 The only question, then, is where to start the inference from?
 That is, what is default kind for a type parameter?
 It is tempting to say `any`, as that's the top.
-However, this would not be backward compatible, at least in module signatures, as we need the following very simple example to be accepted:
+However, this would not be backward compatible, at least in module signatures, as we need the following example to be accepted:

 ```ocaml
 module M : sig